-Large-scale urban projects focussing on innovative economy (Blue Gate Antwerp, BlueChem, …)
+Large-scale urban projects focussing on innovative economy (Blue Gate Antwerp, BlueChem, BlueApp …)

 Antwerp, a city of art

 Over the centuries, Antwerp has been at the forefront of the international arts scene, largely thanks to its port.
 Traffic from the port turned the city into a bustling metropolis, where patrons supported artists and inspiration (and customers) arrived from all over the world.
 Gems from Antwerp’s rich art past and present can be found in the city’s many museums and galleries.
-To whet your appetite, think of visual artists, such as Pieter Paul Rubens, Antoon Van Dyck, Jan Fabre and Luc Tuymans, choreographer Sidi Larbi Cherkaoui and theatre maker Guy Cassiers.
+To whet your appetite, think of internationally known visual artists such as Pieter Paul Rubens and Antoon Van Dyck, Fred Bervoets and Luc Tuymans, photographers Marc Lagrange and Herman Selleslags, choreographer Sidi Larbi Cherkaoui and theatre maker Guy Cassiers.